-There are many advantages for Christian authors to work with a Christian self-publishing company.
-One of the main advantages is that they know the distributors, bookstores, literary agents and publishers in the Christian market which enables them to get the author's book to their target audience: other Christians.
+Christian authors have many advantages to working with a Christian self-publishing company.
+One of the main advantages is that they know the distributors, bookstores, literary agents, and publishers in the Christian market, which enables them to get the author's book to their target audience: other Christians.

 With the increased numbers of Christian (and mainstream) self-publishers, authors no longer have to depend on the big publishing houses anymore.
 There is no longer the hassle of submitting manuscript after manuscript in the hopes of getting published.
 Authors can now be more independent, hence the phrase "indie authors."

 They can also have more control over the design, editing, and marketing of their books.
 It is truly an exciting time for writers.

 This article will offer a bit of information about some Christian self-publishing companies and comparisons of their most popular packages.

 Here's a list of some of the most popular Christian self-publishing companies.

 Xulon Press is a subsidiary of Salem Communications, and according to their website, they are the largest Christian self-publishing company of print-on-demand Christian books.
 They are also the first print-on-demand self-publisher for Christian authors.
 They "make Christian publishing fast, easy and affordable."

 As a Christian self-publishing company, Xulon press does not publish books that degrade the gospel of Jesus Christ.
 They refuse to publish books having to do with the occult, pornography, homosexuality, New Age, and other subjects they feel are condemned by Scripture.

 Xulon press claims they can get your book into 71,000 bookstores in the world and on the Internet.
 They can produce your book in 90 days.